-While we're working on small technical chunks of music, it's easy to forget we're working on MUSIC and start playing like a machine.
+While working on small technical chunks of music, it is easy to forget we are working on MUSIC and start playing like a machine.
 Resist the temptation!
-Always try to keep in mind the emotional content of what you're playing.
-Catch all the details and nuances in the part (dynamics, articulations), keep in mind the fundamentals, and also add your own interpretations!
-It may be helpful to listen to recordings of excellent bands playing the piece in order to get an idea of the big picture and how other people's parts work with yours.
+Always try to keep in mind the emotional content of what you are playing.
+Catch all the details and nuances in the part (dynamics, articulations), keep in mind the fundamentals, and add your own interpretations!
+It may be helpful to listen to recordings of excellent bands playing the piece to get an idea of the big picture and how other people's parts work with yours.

-When playing through a section or passage you can play through it multiple times, focusing on a different musical aspect each time.
+When playing through a section or passage, you can play through it multiple times, focusing on a different musical aspect each time.
 This lets you practice the musical aspects while also familiarizing yourself more with the piece.